Scalable Differentially Private Sketches under Continual Observation: Introduction

+The $\punctual$ employs a $d \times w$ array of counters, each designed to satisfy differential privacy under continual observation.
+All $dw$ counters are updated at each stream arrival, leading to an update complexity of $\Omega(dw)$.
+We adopt the same structural foundation as the $\punctual$, but remove the dependence on $w$ in the update complexity.

-To address these challenges, and reduce this computational overhead, we propose a new sketch-based method for differentially private frequency estimation under continual observation.
-Our key idea is to use \emph{lazy updates} -- a partial update strategy that modifies and injects noise into only a small, rotating subset of the output sketch at each time step, while leaving the rest of the sketch unchanged.
-This amortizes the computational cost of noise injection over time, yielding dramatic improvements in update efficiency.
-We also provide an implementation of our method and test it empirically against existing art
+Our central innovation lies in the use of lazy updates -- a partial update strategy that modifies and injects noise into only a small, rotating subset of the output sketch at each time step, leaving the remainder untouched.
+This approach amortizes the cost of noise injection over time, resulting in substantial gains in update efficiency.
+The outcome is significant as, in practice, applications will increase $w$ to reduce query error.
+Therefore, our approach, the $\lazy$, can accommodate increases to $w$ without sacrificing on throughput.

-Our contributions include: \begin{itemize} \item $\lazy$ (Algorithm~\ref{alg:circular_sketch}), a novel differentially private sketching method for the continual observation model.
-For sketches of width $w$, it observes a $O(w)$ factor reduction in per-update time for frequency estimation. \item $\lazyhh$ (Algorithm~\ref{alg:cos_hh}), a novel differentially private heavy hitter algorithm for the continual observation model that utilizes the $\lazy$.
-The update time is logarithmic in the sketch width, a significant improvement on prior art that requires full universe scans. \item Implementations of continual observation sketches\footnote{Available at https://github.com/rayneholland/CODPSketches} and, to the best of our knowledge, the first empirical evaluation of this problem. \item Experiments show that the $\lazy$ observes up to a factor 250 improvement on throughput against prior art.
-It also systematically observes better utility across a range or parameter settings. \item Lastly, on real-world datasets, $\lazyhh$ achieves perfect recall with a modest memory allocation and strong privacy settings.
-Furthermore, throughput remains acceptable, and the ARE of reported items remains within practical bounds. \end{itemize}
+Our contributions are as follows \begin{itemize} \item $\lazy$ (Algorithm~\ref{alg:circular_sketch}), a framework for differentially private linear sketches under continual observation.
+For sketches of width $w$, it observes a $O(w)$ factor reduction in update time against the state-of-the-art, with no loss in utility. \item Implementations of continual observation sketches\footnote{\url{https://github.com/rayneholland/CODPSketches}} and, to the best of our knowledge, the first empirical evaluation of this problem. \item Experiments show that the $\lazy$ observes up to a factor 250 improvement on throughput against prior work.
+It also systematically observes better utility across a range of parameter settings. \end{itemize}

-A high level comparison of our method against the prior approach is provided in Table~\ref{tab:comparison}.
+A high level comparison of our method against prior work is provided in Table~\ref{tab:comparison}.